Welcome to this Easy1Up review.

 Elevation Elite $100

-It will give you video training that teaches how to drive traffic to your affiliate links using video marketing.
+It will give you video training to drive traffic to your affiliate link using video marketing.
 More specifically, using Udemy, Pinterest, Facebook, and YouTube.
-It also shares a brief introduction to Solo Ads, one of the more profitable (and targeted) paid advertising models.
+It also briefly introduces Solo Ads, one of the more profitable (and targeted) paid advertising models.

-Even though Easy 1Up is an MLM program, Vertex training is focused on affiliate marketing, one of the more profitable business models out there.
-This also discusses topics like crafting an irresistible offer and product launch via joint venture (JV) partnerships.
+Even though Easy 1Up is an MLM program, Vertex training is focused on affiliate marketing, one of the more profitable business models.
+This also discusses crafting an irresistible offer and product launch via joint venture (JV) partnerships.

 Vertex Elite $500

-Dropshipping and generating free traffic online are two topics that are taught in this training.
-Dropshipping is a nice touch; just that it makes no sense to include it since it’s a totally different business model altogether.
+Dropshipping and generating free traffic online are two topics taught in this training.
+Dropshipping is a nice touch.
+It makes no sense to include it since it’s a different business model altogether.